KaushikPalani/Classification_of_bearing_faults_using_ML/README.md

 ## Data Pre-Processing
 ### Sampling and Labelling
 The time series data is split and sampled in lengths of 1681 data per block (nearest perfect square of 1670) which approximates data for one complete rotation.
 In order to increase the number of samples and capture the features better, the sampling is done in strides of 200, therby enabling overlap of the data between adjacent samples.
-Also,he classes were labelled and stored as a separate list.
+Also, the classes were labelled and stored as a separate list.

 ### Feature Extraction (SVM)
 For SVM, the following features were extracted from the raw data in MATLAB and used as an input.